architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

 Creating the installer for the planner's edition
 ------------------------------------------------

-- first, make sure you have the nullsoft scriptable installation system (NSIS) version 3.01 installed.
+- first, make sure you have the Nullsoft Scriptable Installation System (NSIS) version 3.01 installed.
 You can get it from here: http://nsis.sourceforge.net/Download (choose the version 3.01, this was the newest version at the time of writing htis document)